stuartleeks/vscode-go-by-example/README.md

 # vscode-go-by-example

 VS Code extension to make the awesome [Go By Example](https://gobyexample.com) content available in the editor and offline.
+Published [here](https://marketplace.visualstudio.com/items?itemName=stuartleeks.vscode-go-by-example).

 Content from Go By Example is copyright Mark McGranaghan and included under a Creative Commons Attribution 3.0 Unported License (https://creativecommons.org/licenses/by/3.0/).